dzzh/RIBs-wiki/iOS-Tutorial-4.md

 > Note: If you haven't completed [tutorial 3](iOS-Tutorial-3) yet, we encourage you to do so before jumping into this tutorial.

 Welcome to the RIBs tutorials, which have been designed to give you a hands-on walkthrough through the core concepts of RIBs.
-As part of the tutorials, you'll be building a simple TicTacToe game using the RIBs architecture and associated tooling.
+As part of the tutorials, you'll be building a simple tic-tac-toe game using the RIBs architecture and associated tooling.

 For tutorial 4, we'll start source code that can be found [here](https://github.com/uber/RIBs/tree/master/ios/tutorials/tutorial4).
 Follow the [README](https://github.com/uber/RIBs/tree/master/ios/tutorials/tutorial4/README.md) to install and open the project before reading any further.